-- E4 Ability to plan and organise own workload and supervise and delegate work to others. - E5 Experience of curriculum development - D4 Track record in knowledge exchange activities.
+- E5 Ability to plan and organise own workload and supervise and delegate work to others - E6 Ability to develop ideas for, and disseminate/apply results of, scholarship activities. - E7 Ability to work within a team environment and lead teams where required. - D4 Track record of relevant scholarship and/or research activity. - D5 Track record in knowledge exchange related activities.